amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 ### Depth
 Scaling network depth (number of layers), is the most common way used by many ConvNets.

-With the advancements in deep learning (particularly thanks to [Residual Connections](https://arxiv.org/abs/1512.03385), [BatchNorm](https://arxiv.org/abs/1502.03167)), it has now been possible to train deeper nueral networks that generally have higher accuracy than their shallower counterparts.
+With the advancements in deep learning (particularly thanks to [Residual Connections](https://arxiv.org/abs/1512.03385), [BatchNorm](https://arxiv.org/abs/1502.03167)), it has now been possible to train deeper neural networks that generally have higher accuracy than their shallower counterparts.
 The intuition is that deeper ConvNet can capture richer and more complex features, and generalize well on new tasks.
 However, deeper networks are also more difficult to train due to the [vanishing gradient problem](https://mc.ai/wide-residual-nets-why-deeper-isnt-always-better/).
 Although residual connections and batchnorm help alleviate this problem, the accuracy gain of very deep networks diminishes.
 For example, ResNet-1000 has similar accuracy as ResNet-101 even though it has much more layers.

 In `fig-3` (middle), we can also see that `ImageNet` Top-1 Accuracy saturates at `d=6.0` and no further improvement can be seen after.